mossfit/mossfit/README.md

 # Hi there, I'm Mainak 👋

-I'm a MSc.
-Software, AI Security Researcher, and GenAI Vulnerability Analyst with a passion for unraveling the mysteries of digital threats—think of me as a scientific detective in the wild frontier of code!
+I'm a PhD. in AI Software, and work in domains concerning AI Security, and GenAI Vulnerability Analyst with a passion for unraveling the mysteries of digital threats~think of me as a scientific detective in the wild frontier of code!

 ---